Periodic localized traveling waves in the two-dimensional suspension bridge equation: Introduction

 In contrast to the many analytic results for the one-dimensional case summarized above, the two-dimensional traveling wave problem has so far only been studied numerically.
 The simulations presented in \cite{SB_horak} suggest that localized (in both spatial directions) traveling structures appear in the dynamics of \eqref{eq:waveeq}.
 However, to our knowledge, an existence proof is lacking.

 Rather than studying the idealized setting of localized solutions of \eqref{eq:SBeq} on an unbounded two-dimensional domain, which is certainly mathematically interesting but for now out of reach, we reduce technical difficulties by considering a large domain with periodic boundary conditions.
 We are interested in the situation where the bridge is much longer than the characteristic length scale of the observed localized traveling patterns.
+Physically, the length scale along the $X_1$-direction of the bridge is of primary importance.
+To reduce the influence of the boundary condition in the $X_2$-direction, we focus on solutions which are localized in both spatial dimensions, as was done in \cite{SB_horak}.
 Of course, both an infinitely long bridge and a long ``periodic'' bridge are merely mathematical idealizations.

 To be precise, we introduce constants $L_1,L_2>0$.
 We set out to prove traveling wave solutions on a bridge of width $2L_2$ (in the $X_2$-direction) that are $2L_1$ periodic in the $X_1$-direction.
 By using computer-assisted techniques we will be able to inspect that the localization length scale of the solution found is indeed much smaller than $L_1$ and $L_2$.